Incoherent transport in a classical spin liquid: Introduction

-In this work, we explore the transport phenomena in this system.
+In this work, we explore the transport phenomena in the pyrochlore Heisenberg antiferromagnet.
 For conceptual simplicity, we omit at the outset the phonon contributions.
-The pyrochlore Heisenberg antiferromagnet conserves both energy and magnetization.
+This system conserves both energy and magnetization.
 We thus focus on the thermal conductivity $\kappa$ and the spin conductivity $\sigma$.
 Our molecular dynamics calculation suggests that the energy and spin current correlation functions decay rapidly on the time scale of order $\hbar/(JS)$.
 Furthermore, both $\kappa$ and $\sigma$ approach finite limits as the temperature tends to zero, i.e. $k_BT/(JS^2) \to 0$.
 Since the heat capacity and the magnetic susceptibility also approach finite limits, the Einstein relation immediately implies that the energy diffusion constant $D_E$ and the spin diffusion constant $D_M$ are both finite as $k_BT/(JS^2) \to 0$.
 This is in sharp contrast with the more familiar magnon transport in a clean, ordered classical magnet, where $\kappa$ and $D_E$ diverge in this limit owing to the divergent mean free path~\cite{Aoyama2019,Harris1971}.
 The fast decay of current correlation functions and the finite zero temperature diffusion constants are hallmarks of incoherent transport in this classical spin liquid.
 We note that the saturation of spin diffusion constant in the low temperature limit was previously observed in a related, two-dimensional classical spin liquid~\cite{Bilitewski2018,Rehn2017}.

 We also investigate the magnetic field dependence of the thermal and spin conductivity.
 At low temperature, the system remains a classical spin liquid up to the saturation field, beyond which point the system is fully polarized.
 In the classical spin liquid phase, both the thermal and spin conductivity approach finite limits as $k_BT/(JS^2) \to 0$.
 At fixed temperature, we find the thermal conductivity grows as the field approaches the saturation field, whereas the spin conductivity decreases.